function61/ubackup/README.md

 Now you have the encrypted and compressed file - you still have to decrypt it.

-The `decrypt` verb of µbackup requires path to your decryption key, reads the encrypted backup file from stdin and outputs the decrypted file to stdout.
+The `decrypt-and-decompress` verb of µbackup requires path to your decryption key, reads the encrypted backup file from stdin and outputs the decrypted, uncompressed file to stdout.

 ```
 $ ubackup decrypt-and-decompress backups.key < '2019-07-26 0825Z_joonas_10028.gz.aes' > '2019-07-26 0825Z_joonas_10028'